-FRENCH: un or une couche-tard is a night owl (masculine or feminine depending on the type of owl), while un/une couche-tôt is a person who goes to bed early.
+un or une couche-tard is the French equivalent of a night owl (masculine or feminine depending on the gender of the person), while un/une couche-tôt is a person who goes to bed early.
 I am definitely a tard, not a tôt.
 These are related to the verb coucher, to sleep, and probably the best known French expression among people who speak no French is Voulez-vous coucher avec moi ce soir?
 (Do you want to sleep with me tonight?)
 Une coucherie is a casual sexual encounter.
 So, here is a philosophical question: if you were going to have une coucherie, would you rather have it with a couche-tard or a couche-tôt?

-ROMANIAN: o clipă.
-This is a very useful word to have in your vocab: it means, a moment, an instant, a while.
+o clipă.
+This is a useful word to have in your vocab: it means, a moment, an instant, a while.
 For example, mă intorc într-o clipă means I’ll be back in a moment.
-If someone says that, particularly someone in the service industry, of course you will know that they are going to be away for a long time.
+If someone says that, particularly if they are in the service industry, you know they will be away for a long time, or simply vanish.

-ITALIAN: circondare.
+circondare.
 This ordinarily means to surround or encircle, but there are some nice expressions using this verb, such as circondare qualcuno di attenzione or di cure, which mean to be very attentive towards, or to give someone the best attention.
-What blogger doesn’t fancy the idea of being surrounded or encircled by people’s attention?

 Since you’ve courteously given me your best attention this far, why not proceed to the next letter of the alphabet, D is for devious virgins?
 It’s fun!
 M5R